 fielder is at a base and takes an

 action that simulates an attempted tag, which causes the runner to slow down or

 slide.
 Faking a catch of a ball while not near a base or the basepath, is not a

-The fielder may stand in the basepath without the ball IF the throw is almost to him, and he needs to move there to catch the ball.
+The fielder may NOT stand in the basepath without the ball.
+IF the throw is almost to him, and he needs to move into the path to catch the ball.
 This is considered “the act of fielding.”
 However, he may not actually block access to the base until he has possession of the ball, or starts the act of fielding.
 Until he has possession, or becomes “in the act of fielding” the ball, he must give the runner some way to get to the base.